duncaneddy/POMDP_Plan/README.md

    - The script will print a step-by-step simulation (for a single run).
    - Then it will simulate multiple runs and report average reward and iteration times.
    - A histogram of rewards is saved to `plots/histogram_<solver_type>.png`.
+   - See `results.json` for comprehensive statistics of all runs.

 ---